pablojim/highcharts-ng/README.md

              //The below properties are watched separately for changes.

-             //Series object - a list of series using normal highcharts series options.
+             //Series object (optional) - a list of series using normal highcharts series options.
              series: [{
                  data: [10, 15, 12, 8, 7]
              }],
-             //Title configuration
+             //Title configuration (optional)
              title: {
                  text: 'Hello'
              },
-             //Boolean to control showng loading status on chart
+             //Boolean to control showng loading status on chart (optional)
              loading: false,
-             //Configuration for the xAxis.
+             //Configuration for the xAxis (optional).
 Currently only one x axis can be dynamically controlled.
              //properties currentMin and currentMax provied 2-way binding to the chart's maximimum and minimum
              xAxis: {
               currentMin: 0,
               currentMax: 20,
               title: {text: 'values'}
              },
-             //Whether to use HighStocks instead of HighCharts.
+             //Whether to use HighStocks instead of HighCharts (optional).
 Defaults to false.
              useHighStocks: false
+             },
+             //size (optional) if left out the chart will default to size of the div or something sensible.
+             size: {
+               width: 400,
+               height: 300
              }
 ```

 All properties on the chart configuration are optional.
+If you don't need a feature best to leave it out completely - Highcharts will usually default to something sensible.
 Each property is watched for changes by angularjs.
 NOTE:
 A common error is to put other highcharts options directly into the highchartsNgConfig.
 In general if the highcharts option you want isn't listed above you probably want to put it in highchartsNgConfig.options